 Mission is a core value for Lost Creek UMC.
 We encourage our members to be disciples 24/7, and not just when they are in church doing "church work".
 Many members of Lost Creek extend their "mission field" to community agencies such as Relay for Life, Hospice, Hospital volunteer, CASA, Foster Parenting, City Councils, and School Boards.

 One of the most exciting statistics about life at Lost Creek UMC is that each year, we will match or exceed our operating budget (money that supports the essential operational core of the church) with money that is devoted to missions around the world.

 Lost Creek offers financial support to many United Methodist ministries and missions through denominational "apportionments" (a Methodist word!) and special offerings.

-Locally, we extend a wide range of benevolence ministries to our community.
-These include emergency financial assistance and a large food pantry.
+Locally, we extend a wide range of benevolence ministries to our community, including emergency financial assistance.

 Our "Distant Mission" program is extensive.
 Each year, about 2/3 of the adult population of Lost Creek will travel somewhere to engage in mission work.
 The foundation of our distant mission work is a long-term missional commitment to work in Alaska and Belize.
 Besides these large trip initiatives, members will also travel on teams to many other places.
-During 2014, Lost Creek members will travel to Costa Rica, Peru, Belize, India, Alaska, Louisiana, Hennessey, Oklahoma, Oklahoma City, Bolivia and more.
+Lost Creek members have traveled to many places, such as Costa Rica, Peru, Belize, India, Alaska, Louisiana, Hennessey, Oklahoma, Oklahoma City, Bolivia and more.

 Christmas is always a time of increased mission work.
 Annually, Lost Creek will help over 40 children of incarcerated parents through Angel Tree.
 We will also send a large amount of Christmas gifts to the Cookson Hills Center, a United Methodist ministry in Cherokee County, Oklahoma, which is the poorest county in the United States.